MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-packaging-dot-net.md

    ![Config manager](images/config-manager.png)

-8. Use the [Create App Packages](../package/packaging-uwp-apps.md) wizard to generate an MSIX package/bundle (for sideloading) or an .msixupload/.appxupload file to distribute to the Store.
+8. Use the [Create App Packages](../package/packaging-uwp-apps.md) wizard to generate an MSIX package/bundle or an .msixupload/.appxupload file (for Store publishing to the Store).

 ## Next steps